melendezsanchez/melendezsanchez.github.io/_pages/about.md

 {% include base_path %}

 I am Ph.D. candidate in the Department of Government at Harvard University.
-In 2022-23, I was a [USIP-Minerva Peace and Security Scholar](https://www.usip.org/grants-fellowships/fellowships/peace-scholar-fellowship-program) and a recipient of an [APSA-NSF dissertation grant](https://apsanet.org/programs/doctoral-dissertation-research-improvement-grants/).
+In 2022-23, I was a <a href="https://www.usip.org/grants-fellowships/fellowships/peace-scholar-fellowship-program" target="_blank">USIP-Minerva Peace and Security Scholar</a> and a recipient of an <a href="https://apsanet.org/programs/doctoral-dissertation-research-improvement-grants/" target="_blank">APSA-NSF dissertation grant</a>.
 I will be on the academic job market in 2024-2025.
 You can find a copy of my CV <a href="{{ base_path }}/files/mms_cv.pdf" target="_blank">here</a>.

 I am a comparativist with a regional focus on Latin America.
 My dissertation examines what I call *criminal electioneering*---deliberate efforts by criminal groups to influence elections---in Central America and Mexico.
 In other ongoing work, I explore causes of regime stability and change.
 You can read more about my research and publications [here]({{ base_path }}/research).